cilium/cilium/Documentation/network/l2-announcements.rst

 * The feature currently has no traffic balancing mechanism so nodes within the same policy might be asymmetrically loaded.
 For details see :ref:`l2_announcements_leader_election`.

+* The feature is incompatible with the ``externalTrafficPolicy: Local`` on services as it may cause service IPs to be announced on nodes without pods causing traffic drops.

 Policies
 ########